QuentinRougemont/EASYstrata/README.md

 - One round of gene prediction using RNA-seq data, using **braker** (only with options *a* and *b*)

-- Quality assessment and reports production for each round of gene prediction
+- Quality assessment and reports production for each round of gene prediction.

-Two tools can be used at this stage for quality assessment:
+    Two tools are used for quality assessment:
 \- **Busco** (corresponding script: `00_scripts/07_busco_after_braker.sh`)
 \- **Braker** report on the raw hintsfile
 This report includes number of genes, number of introns per gene, gene support, number of complete genes and various histograms useful for error checking.